 You might think the Samsung Edge display is cool, but something cooler is coming very soon.
-Samsung has been working on foldable displays for many years now, and the Korean giant might be ready to launch its first foldable smartphone in 2017.
+Samsung has been working on foldable displays for many years now, and the Korean giant might be ready to showcase its first foldable smartphone in 2017.
 Information about the phone, which has been dubbed the Galaxy X for now, has slowly been leaking out, and here’s everything we think we know about it so far.

 We got our closest look to date of the highly anticipated foldable smartphone on November 9 from Sammobile.
-A patent application reveals a number of renders, and illustrates the smartphone’s hinge from a number of angles.
+A patent application reveals a number of renders and illustrates the smartphone’s hinge from a number of angles.
 Check out the latest photos below.

 Patents filed by Samsung have been the only real clues as to the Galaxy X’s eventual design we have so far.
 A previous patent from Samsung Display was registered with the United States Patent and Trademark Office at the end of September 2016.
-The diagrams included are dated mid-June, and show a clamshell-like device that resembles a makeup compact, folding out into a traditional rectangular smartphone shape.
+The diagrams included are dated mid-June and show a clamshell-like device that resembles a makeup compact, folding out into a traditional rectangular smartphone shape.

 A camera lens is shown on the top of the closed clamshell, an area that becomes the rear of the unfolded phone.
 A selfie camera and speaker are shown in the inside top of the phone.

 More interestingly, the bottom of the screen appears to have a curved edge, and it’s visible when the phone is closed.
 This may serve as an information and notification ticker, rather than fitting a secondary display on the back of the device.
 Samsung already utilizes its Edge screen on the Galaxy S7 Edge in a similar way.